sefk/sefk.github.io/posts/aws.md

 **S3 Is Amazing**.
 They made the right engineering choices and
 compromises: cheap, practically infinitely scalable, fast enough, with good availability. $0.03/GB/mo covers up for a lot of sins.
-Knowing its there changes how you build systems.
+Knowing it's there changes how you build systems.

 **IAM Machine Roles From The Start**.
-IAM with [Instance Metadata][im] is a powerful way to manage access rights.
+IAM with [Instance Metadata][im] is a powerful way to manage secrets and rights.
 Trouble is you can't add to existing machines.
-Provision with machine roles in big categories (e.g. app servers, utility machines, databases) even if they're just placeholders.
+Provision with machine roles in big categories (e.g. app servers, utility machines, databases) at the start, even if just placeholders.

-**Availability Zones's Are Only Mostly Decoupled**.
+**Availability Zoness Are Only Mostly Decoupled**.
 After the 2011 [us-east-1 outage][2011] we were reassured that a coordinated outage wouldn't happen again, but it happened again just [last month][2015].